Preserving for future generations

 Washington Conservation Corps workers planting vegetation for a riparian restoration project.

-Degradation and alteration of river and stream habitat are some of most pressing challenges facing salmon, steelhead, and bull trout populations in the upper Yakima River Basin.
-KCT focuses on identifying priority projects that can restore natural processes that in turn create habitat for these species.
+Salmon, steelhead, and bull trout populations in the upper Yakima River Basin face many challenges.
+Degradation and alternation of river and stream habitat is one of the gravest.
+For this reason KCT focuses on identifying priority projects that restore natural processes and create habitat for these species.

-Restoration project areas range from river, floodplain, riparian, wetland, and upland ecosystems.
+Our restoration projects are located in river, floodplain, riparian, wetland, and upland ecosystems.
 They can consist of replanting stream banks with native trees, reconnecting floodplains and side channels, and adding large wood and other in-stream structures to slow water and create “resting” pools.
-Working with neighboring landowners along rivers and streams, KCT’s work can often help decrease flood risk and create added opportunities for wildlife viewing as fish, birds, and elk begin to make use of newly created habitat.

-Some projects require the use of large machinery such as diggers and helicopters to move the trees and boulders needed to improve habitat.
+Projects can require the use of large machinery such as diggers and helicopters to move the materials needed to improve habitat.

 Creating Connections with Our Lands and Empowering People to Take Action